josemita87/dockerized_quant_api/README.md

 ### -p or --publish
 - **Usage:** Maps a container's port to a port on the host.
 - **Example:** `docker run -p 8080:80 my-image`
 - **Purpose:** Exposes a specific port from the container, allowing external access to services running inside the container.
+Any traffic sent to `localhost:8001` on your local machine will be forwarded to port `8001` inside the container.

 ### -d or --detach
 - **Usage:** Runs a container in detached mode (in the background).